peterzimon/docs-api/ghost-cli/setup.md

 sidebar: "ghost-cli"
 ---

-`ghost setup` is the real magic in Ghost CLI.
+`ghost setup` is the real magic in Ghost-CLI.
 You will probably never need to run it yourself, as it is called automatically by `ghost install`.

 ## How it works